 What may well make America most “neoliberal” today is the democratization of the black predicament as it existed under regular, old liberalism.
 Even purportedly leftist critiques of neoliberalism cast the mid-twentieth century as a world where the planned economy conceptualized by economist John Maynard Keynes supported workers and offered Americans robust access to public goods.
 For black people, however, especially before the 1960s, the public sector was always the private sector insofar as white people were the principal arbiters of state power.
 That world, our world, forced black representatives to broker and barter with white administrators for the parsimonious distribution of meager public goods and consumer power.
 The “deal” between Darrell Scott, Donald Trump, and Chicago’s “top gang thugs” is merely the old colonial politics played out on live TV.
 In capitalist America, Trump and his black chiefs are exactly that—moral arbiters and instruments of governance, critical to lubricating a humming economy and indirect rule.

 It would be shortsighted not to consider the sad, historical common sense of such an approach.
 Because state and federal laws remained structured by white power, “business,” the editors of Fortune magazine noted in 1968, “is the one important segment of society Negroes today do not regard with bitter disillusionment.”
-Historically, the entrepreneur, far more than the activist, has been elevated as the ideal representative for Afro-America.9 In terms of political culture, African Americans long looked to market principles to prove their cultural parity with whites.
+Historically, the entrepreneur, far more than the activist, has been elevated as the ideal representative for Afro-America.9“Business,” explained one black New Dealer in 1941, “is the real backbone of a nation, and the Negro businessman is without a doubt the backbone of his race.”
+Frederick Douglass, who eventually took over the doomed Freedman’s Bank in 1874 believed, “The history of civilization shows that no people can well rise to a high degree of mental or even moral excellence without wealth.”
+Abram Harris, The Negro as Capitalist (Haskell House, 1970 ), 26.
+In terms of political culture, African Americans long looked to market principles to prove their cultural parity with whites.
 Capitalism disciplined the modern black family to adhere to strict Victorian values, to entrepreneurial values of individualism, to wealth accumulation, and to the observance of contract relations.

 In short, a colonial critique still holds for making sense of contemporary problems.
 Through incarceration, segregation, or serial displacements and expropriations, African Americans in the present day continue to face what have long been obstacles preventing the accumulation of black wealth.
 These include difficulty obtaining capital and credit from conventional lending sources, employment discrimination, low wages, the threat of racialized violence from state and non-state actors, restrictions on owning certain kinds of property (particularly stocks and real estate), and the denial of justice through the ongoing suppression of tenants’ rights and ever-higher burdens of proof in civil rights law.
 Through disfranchisement, jailing, and under-education, African Americans also suffer ongoing restrictions on their ability to migrate to opportunities while experiencing, too, ongoing difficulties accessing the political process.
 Impressively—prophetically—Allen’s Black Awakening foretells many of these developments.